 This proposal's specific new regulatory and non-regulatory measures will improve upon existing protections for the site (see the "Regulations and Enforcement" Section below for details) and are aimed at minimizing disturbance to marine life and nesting birds.
-Proposed non-regulatory actions, including a formal volunteer outreach effort (and subsequent coordination and information sharing with regulatory agencies) and better-supported community science projects, will improve maintenance of the site, thereby helping meet the goals described above.
+Proposed non-regulatory actions, including avoiding enhancement or improvement of future physical public access and better-supported community science projects, will improve maintenance of the site, thereby helping meet the goals described above.